Voting & Elections Inquiry PBL & DBQ Unit

 I used this as a foundation for my Voting unit for my 7th graders.
 Although intended for high school students, the resources were very helpful for my middles!
 While some resources were a little too advanced for my students, the student notes/worksheets and teacher guides, were a saving grace.
 Thank you for helping out this first year teacher! – fellow TPT seller

-This is a great resource— it’s hard to find higher level civics projects, and this allows students to discover on their own, while still including a teacher-centered grasp (seniors can sometimes get off task if you let it be too open-ended).
+This is a great resource--- it's hard to find higher level civics projects, and this allows students to discover on their own, while still including a teacher-centered grasp (seniors can sometimes get off task if you let it be too open-ended).
 FANTASTIC resource with everything I needed. – fellow TPT seller